Submit a Proposal

 All UWindsor students are eligible to submit proposals for the conference.
 This includes full-time, part-time, undergraduate, and graduate students from all faculties and programs.

-This conference celebrates UWindsor students’ research, scholarship, and original creative activity.
-It is an expression of the goals and aspirations of our university, to develop deeper and broader connections between learning and the UWindsor community.
+This conference celebrates UWindsor students’ research, scholarship, original creative activity, and student initiatives.
+It is an expression of our university's goals and aspirations to develop deeper, broader connections between learning and the UWindsor community.

 Many forms of original work are welcomed, such as: